-The sun is shining, the birds are chirping and spring flowers are starting to peak their heads out of the soil.
+The sun is shining, the birds are chirping and I’m dreaming of the day that spring flowers begin to peak their heads out of the snow.
 As I sit and have my morning coffee in my sun-room, I look out into my back gardens and start the spring clean-up plan in my head.
 I find it easiest to break down my spring clean-up into a nice check-list.
 I have compiled this list for those gardeners, who like me, are antsy to get into their gardens.

 You can start getting into your gardens as soon as the ground thaws, and as soon as the soil is dry enough.
+In the Niagara region this can happen as ear;ly as April or as late as May.
 When is soil dry enough?
 You want the soil to crumble when picked up, it should not clump up.

 - Remove any large wet clumps of leaves by hand.
 Remove any leaf mulch from the crowns of plants and spring bulbs.